TomTkacz/gli99/README.md

 ![1678306298287](image/README/1678306298287.png)

-***Do NOT use this repo for professional use.
-This was a personal project to practice version control, web scraping, and readme design.
-The correct way to access GifCities.org is through its (admittedly slow) [API](https://gifcities.archive.org/api/v1/gifsearch?q=hamster).***
+**This was created as an alternative to the official [GifCities API](https://gifcities.archive.org/api/v1/gifsearch?q=hamster) and was mostly just a personal practice project for Selenium WebDriver.
+The GifCities server is simply slow to serve image data, so either way will yield about the same result.
+But hey, it's Python :D**

 ---